Sunday, December 21, 2008

 The mummy of Amenhotep II represented in the book as hidden under wrappings is an error in labeling as it is more likely the mummy of Queen Meryetamun that is presented.
-The use of excavation photographs from Victor Loret's finding of the royal cache in the tomb of Amenhotep II are indeed special as are the books other excavation photographs.
+The use of excavation photographs from Victor Loret's finding of the royal cache in the tomb of Amenhotep II is indeed special as are the books other excavation photographs.

-More beautiful photo's of King Tutankhamun's shiny stuff are presented through out but also many fine images from the tombs of the nobles.
-The chapter on masks, coffins, sarcophagi and canopics was a nice assortment of material presented.
+More beautiful photo's of King Tutankhamun's shiny stuff are presented throughout but also many fine images from the tombs of the nobles.
+The chapter on masks, coffins, sarcophagi, and canopics was a nice assortment of material presented.

 "Entrance here is defended by a terrifying guardian, a monstrous ram-headed crocodile armed with a gigantic knife.
 Some secondary routes that branch off from the main ways are especially dangerous because they lead to blind alleys, insurmountable obstacles. or even directly into the fire and Nothingness.
 Both ways lead the deceased to the necropolis of Rosetau".

-Most disapointing for me is I bought a book on royal mummies instead I found myself in a book about funerary beliefs and practices that also include some royal mummies.
+Most disappointing for me is I bought a book on royal mummies instead I found myself in a book about funerary beliefs and practices that also include some royal mummies.
 This gigantic book was difficult to read by the very nature of its size and weight and cost even, though the photographs within are a feast.